straw-wave/gb-basics/README.md

 ## Shooting range games:

 * `shooting-range-1.html` - The first version.
 The game checks whether a user hits one of two ranges.
 There is no support of detecting which target has been hit so far.
+* `shooting-range-1.html` - A better version of the shooting game:
+  * Now the game knows how many shots a user have made.
+  * The game informs a user about the number of a target has been eliminated.

 ## P.S.
 * `cat.html` - Verify the cat's essence.